Leslie Veen, D.Min.

 A native of Michigan and long-time resident of San Francisco, the Rev. Dr. Leslie Veen is the Director of Contextual Education where she oversees the programs that get the students out of the classroom and into ministry settings to practice what they are learning and to further develop their pastoral identity.
 Leslie has a deep love for helping students to grow in their faith in God and in their sense of call.
-When Leslie is not occupied with seminary or church work, she loves to be outdoors in the Bay Area running, hiking, walking, kayaking, or brunching with friends.
+When she is not living out her call at the seminary or church work, she enjoys the outdoors in the Bay Area running, hiking, walking, kayaking, or brunching with friends.

-As Robert Bellah as well as Robert Putnam have shown, the dominant mainline culture in the United States of America has fully embraced rugged individualism as an important norm.
+Bringing her dissertation to her service in contextual education, Leslie has a strong interest in the communal aspect that trinitarian theology brings to the broader religious culture.
+As Robert Bellah and Robert Putnam have shown, the dominant mainline culture in the United States of America has fully embraced rugged individualism as an important norm.
 This is in spite of being a largely Christian demographic that believes in a triune God whose very being is community.
 Religion and spirituality within this culture have also taken on an individualistic tendency.
 The social sciences have realized the dangers of focusing too narrowly on the individual in their own work and have reintroduced the concept of community in their work with individuals.
 The work in this field along with a reexamination of classic Trinitarian theology, which gave rise to the idea of the perichoretic union of the Trinity, in conversation with Womanist and Asian feminist theologies can be instrumental in reintroducing the importance of community into the fields of religious studies and spirituality.

 Brief Professional History